quantified-uncertainty/metaforecast/roadmap.md

 This could all be simplified.
 But this would require making an executive decision as to whether to go for scalability and greater expense, or to go for a cheaper but less scalable digitalocean server

+I think that a simplication would be to:
+1. Use one server for both external API and fetching probabilities each day
+2. Use a Heroku server for the twitter bot.

+If I was doing this on my own, I would deploy 1. into a Njal.la server using Alpine Linux.
+However, more convenient options would be:

+- A Digital Ocean droplet using Ubuntu/Debian
+- A Heroku instance.

 ## General code review
 Importance: 3/5, but good first issue.
 Would also allow you to incorporate